mdarmaan6204/DevTinder/notes.md

     const { adminAuth, userAuth } = require("./middlewares/auth");
     app.use("/admin", adminAuth);
     app.get("/user", userAuth, (req, res) => {});
-// - Above one is  middleware -->
+// - Above one is  middlew
     app.get("user/login", (req, res) => {});
-// - Here we dont use middleware as we dont need auth -->
+// - Here we dont use middleware as we dont need a

 ## Error Handling